|

 lessons learned with the family will be remembered and applied outdoors.
 The more opportunities he gets at home will

 make him a better cook when he camps.
-There are

 many ways a Scout can make his job in camp easier